Food Exit Recipes

 I love this recipe for many reasons, but most importantly:

-• Simple to prepare and packed with nutrition.
+• Simple to prepare and packed with nutrition and better than overnight oats.

 • Takes just a few minutes to make, yet full of wholesome ingredients.